 Headphones unlike TVs, don't have a set release schedule.
 Their price does usually drop over time but not in the same planned and dramatic manner.
 Here are the best deals we've found on some of the headphones we recommend.

-$249.00 - Dropped by $50 - The Bose SoundWear are wireless around-the-neck companion speakers that will not be versatile enough for most use cases.
+$149.00 - Dropped by $100 - The Bose SoundWear are wireless around-the-neck companion speakers that will not be versatile enough for most use cases.
 They won't be the best option to use outdoors since they leak like speakers and do not isolate from ambient noise.
-However, they're a decent option for listening to music, podcast, and audiobooks at home or at the office.
-They also have excellent breathability and good comfort since they do not cover your ears.

 The Bose SoundWear are also available at the same price on B&H.